FRRouting/frr/doc/user/isisd.rst

 .. clicmd:: domain-password [clear | md5] <password>

-.. clicmd:: no area-password

-.. clicmd:: no domain-password

    Configure the authentication password for an area, respectively a domain, as clear text or md5 one.

 .. clicmd:: attached-bit [receive ignore | send]

-.. clicmd:: no attached-bit

    Set attached bit for inter-area traffic: